-- Once I am tested for allergies or sensitivities do I just need to avoid these things to feel better?
+- Once I am tested for allergies or intolerances do I just need to avoid these things to feel better?

 - Will I always react to these items?

-- What is the difference between Allergy IgE and IgG Testing and Food Sensitivities or Intolerances?
+- What is the difference between Allergy IgE and IgG Testing and Food Intolerances?